cwcyau/hdruk-rl/README.md

 1. Create and implement a simple simulation of a Markov decision process.
 Use this simulator to produce synthetic datasets for later use.
 2. Implement a statistical inference algorithm for a multi-state regression model.
 You may test this using the synthetic data in Step 1.

+### Q-learning

+Q-learning is one of the most common RL approaches to solve MDP problems.
+After reading, conduct the following:

+1. Implement a Q-learning algorithm to estimate the optimal policy.
+2. Apply to the synthetic dataset you produced previously.
+Did you recover the policy you used?

+### Deep reinforcement learning

 ## Milestones

 Date    | Deliverable |